w3c/wai-perspective-videos/_perspective-videos/compilation.md

     </tr>
     <tr>
       <td>Being able to adjust the text is crucial for people with low vision and dyslexia.</td>
       <td>A woman puts on glasses to read a website on her laptop.
-The woman is squinting at the website with small text and an unusual font.</td>
+The woman is squinting at the website with small text in an unusual font.</td>
     </tr>
     <tr>
       <td>Properly coded websites and applications allow the text to be customized.
 For example, to change its size, spacing, font, and colors without loss of functions or clarity.</td>